Tuesday, October 28, 2025

 Google helped me on this one and hopefully I got it right.

-Hollyhock close up
+Foxglove close up

 Hairy little beauties, aren't they?